Learning and meeting around a central square

-The Haagse Hogeschool or The Hague University of Professional Education is configured as an assemblage of 'teaching wings' reached from a central core cum service unit.
+The Haagse Hogeschool or The Hague University of Applied Sciences is configured as an assemblage of 'teaching wings' reached from a central core cum service unit.
 This oval-shaped core is the spatial, functional and symbolic hub of the extensive complex (82,000 m² floor surface area) which accommodates daily 13,000 day students and 2500 evening students.
 The teaching wings together add up to three kilometres of classrooms and practical labs plus the same corridor length of rooms for the 1200 teachers and other staff members.

 The education given at the Haagse Hogeschool is clustered in five sectors.
 As these have to cope with wildly fluctuating numbers of students, the physical territories of these sectors are able to expand and contract accordingly.
 Each sector has a centre where sector-specific teaching and staff rooms are concentrated.
 Around it are ranged such non-sector-specific spaces as classrooms and teachers' common rooms whose neutrality means that in principle any one sector can appropriate them (though of course expanding one sector is inevitably at the expense of another).
 Further, the two elongated wings have space that can be let as offices to take up future expansion (or contraction) of the Hogeschool as a whole.

 A hierarchical access structure informs the university.
 In the central core, the thousands of students, teachers and other staff join one of five 'flows' leading to the various sector centres.
 These flows, aided by an 'urban fabric' of internal squares, main roads, side streets, alleys, footbridges and stairs, steadily exfoliate into a finely meshed labyrinth of pedestrian routes.
 The elongated upper storeys of the teaching wings are diagonally incised by rectilinear cascades of stairs.